p0l0us/PiHowTo/RaspberryPI-Zero-2W-VenusOS.md

   - Test with candump can0
   - Wire to DalyBMS

+## Setup dbus-serialbattery to use can0.
+  - Make sure your CAN port works and is available.
+See section `Install CAN module` if you need any hint.
+  - To file `/data/etc/dbus-serialbattery/config.ini` add `line CAN_PORT = can0`
+  - Reinstall dbus-serial battery drivers to enable CAN venus driver: `/data/etc/dbus-serialbattery/reinstall-local.sh`
+  - Confirm can drivers is listed in the command output
+  - Reboot
+  - See logs:  `tail -F -n 100 /data/log/dbus-canbattery.can0/current | tai64nlocal`

 # Install CAN module
 ## CAN-SPI module MCP2515 with TJA1050
 - Make sure your adapter with TJA1050 support 3.3V VCC provided by RPI https://forums.raspberrypi.com/viewtopic.php?t=141052